-The Maya Angelou Book Award was founded in 2020 to honor the legacy of Missouri-born author Maya Angelou by celebrating contemporary authors whose work has demonstrated a commitment to social justice in America and/or the world.
-The Angelou Book Award is alternatively presented each year for poetry and fiction.
+The Maya Angelou Book Award was founded in 2020 to honor the legacy of Missouri-born author Maya Angelou.
+The award recognizes contemporary authors whose work demonstrates a commitment to social justice and diversifies contemporary American literature.
+The Maya Angelou Book Award recognizes works of poetry or fiction in alternating years.

-Each year, one author will win $10,000, conduct a reading tour of Missouri colleges, universities and libraries, and be recognized in a ceremony sponsored by the Kansas City Public Library, the University of Missouri and the University of Missouri-Kansas City.
-In the event COVID-19 protocols are still in place by November 2021, the tour will be conducted virtually.
+Each year, one writer will win $10,000, conduct a reading tour of Missouri colleges, universities and libraries, and be recognized in a ceremony sponsored by the Kansas City Public Library, the University of Missouri and the University of Missouri-Kansas City.

-- Entrants must not be an employee of a Missouri college or university, or an employee of the Kansas City Public Library.
+- Entrants must not be employees of a Missouri college or university that co-sponsors this award, or an employee of the Kansas City Public Library.

 - Entries must be received by 11:59 p.m.
 CDT on March 31, 2023.
 Please note that entries are not considered complete until an electronic manuscript has been received by the committee.